CUSTOMER STORY

 How One Man’s Wheelchair Vans Represent More Than Just Vehicles

-“[My van is] phenomenal.
-I am certain I would not have the life I have today if I did not have my own transportation that I could [take care of] on my own.”
+“My van is phenomenal.
+I am certain I would not have the life I have today if I did not have my own transportation that I could take care of on my own.”

 Read More

-If you ask Derrick Rice about his BraunAbility Chrysler Pacifica, he’ll instinctively start with the vehicle’s name: ‘Genevieve.’
+If you ask Derrick Rice about his BraunAbility Chrysler Pacifica, he’ll instinctively start with the vehicle’s name: 'Genevieve.'
 A longtime BraunAbility customer, Rice has carefully chosen names for both of his BraunAbility vehicles.
-Each name was thoughtfully selected to complement the vehicle’s distinctive style, and of course, Rice’s personality.
+Each name was thoughtfully selected to complement the vehicle’s distinctive style, and Rice's personality.

 The First BraunAbility Wheelchair Van: Betsy

-“I was in [a] manual chair then because I was fresh out of rehab, and I was refusing to go into a power chair.
+“I was in a manual wheelchair then because I was fresh out of rehab, and I was refusing to go into a power wheelchair.
 When you're young, you have this preconceived notion of what someone in a wheelchair looks like.
-I was very much that way.
-So, I wanted to be in a manual wheelchair.”
-He continued, “I had not been released to drive yet, so everywhere we went, my family had to hoist me with the lift into the vehicle, lug my chair, and lug the Hoyer [in and out of the car].”
+I was very much that way, so I wanted to be in a manual wheelchair.
+I had not been released to drive yet, so everywhere we went, my family had to hoist me with the lift into the vehicle, lug my wheelchair, and lug the Hoyer lift in and out of the car.”

 After learning to drive with hand controls, Rice was eager to purchase his first wheelchair accessible vehicle, a BraunAbility Chrysler Town & Country, better known to him as 'Betsy.'

-“Betsy, she was the first one.
+“Betsy — she was the first one.
 That’s what I learned to drive on, and I tore her up.
 I still have her.
 I can't get rid of her,” he said.

-The BraunAbility Chrysler Pacifica Wheelchair Van: Genevieve
+The BraunAbility Chrysler Pacifica Wheelchair Van: 'Genevieve'

 “That was the most important aspect for me when I bought Genevieve.
-I had to have the [securement system].
-I didn’t [want] to transfer anymore because that was just so irritating.”
-He continued, “I work in the event sector, so I can be at work until two or three in the morning and the last thing I want to do is transfer, then have to drive home and transfer again,” he said.
+I had to have the securement system.
+I didn’t want to transfer anymore because that was just so irritating.
+I work in the event sector, so I can be at work until two or three in the morning, and the last thing I want to do is transfer, then drive home and transfer again," he said.
 With his wheelchair securement system, Rice can drive from his wheelchair, and the spacious vehicle allows him to enter and exit with ease.

-Today, Rice drives ‘Genevieve’ primarily to work, home, and the local grocery store.
-He said, “I work with large groups of people all the time, so I don't even turn the radio on in Genevieve, it's just us and the quiet and we go home.”
+Today, Rice drives 'Genevieve' primarily to work, home, and the local grocery store.
+He said, “I work with large groups of people all the time, so I don’t even turn the radio on in Genevieve; it’s just us and the quiet, and we go home.”

-When he’s not working, Rice enjoys taking ‘Genevieve’ to the pier.
-“My parents live near the beach,” he said.
-“My absolute favorite place to be is late at night, I'm talking 11:00 PM, I drive down to the beach, and I sit on the pier and watch the moon.
-We do that as often as we can.”
+When he’s not working, Rice enjoys taking 'Genevieve' to the pier.
+“My parents live near the beach.
+My absolute favorite place to be is late at night — I’m talking 11:00 PM.
+I drive down to the beach, and I sit on the pier and watch the moon.
+We do that as often as we can," he said.

 - Derrick Rice